Safe Trails Whitefish

 • Safe Streets for All

 One of the most important segments — the Riverbend/Miles Avenue Connection — is at a critical stage.
-The route proposed by the City is the only viable option to connect Kay Beller Park to City Beach.
-We need to stand together to ensure this segment gets built!
+The route proposed by the City is the only viable option to connect Kay Beller Park (and points south) to City Beach.
+We need to stand together to ensure this segment gets built.

 STW has spent countless hours educating the community on the importance of this section, attending meetings, and gathering support for the City's work, including over 400 signatures on a petition in support of the 124 permit process and agency approval for the reestablishment of this critical link.
-We are currently waiting on permitting approval.
-If approved, this section will be completed by the end of 2025 — over 40 years after the City obtained the original easement for the benefit of the community.
+The permit was denied in late 2025 — over 40 years after the City obtained the original easement for the benefit of the community.
+We will continue to work to find a solution to complete this critical connection.

 How You Can Help